cpske/ISP/testing/index.md

 - Confirm that the software performs to the user's satisfaction.
 Assure that the software meets the user's (specified) needs.
 [U.W.]
 - "*Are we building the right thing?*" (informal interpretation)

 Note: definition 2 is the most descriptive.
-Definition 3 is not an acceptable answer on quiz or exam.
+Definition 3 (informal) is not an acceptable answer on quiz or exam.

 Two broad appoaches to perform V & V.